Mreoch1/content-aggregator/README.md

    - Create a new Heroku app
    - Set the `YOUTUBE_API_KEY` config var in Heroku
    - Push the code to Heroku
+   - Note: The app will use Heroku-24 stack on the next deployment

+## Troubleshooting

+If you encounter deployment issues:
+1. Ensure Node.js version in `package.json` is set to a current LTS version (e.g., "18.x")
+2. Delete `node_modules` and `package-lock.json`
+3. Clear npm cache: `npm cache clean --force`
+4. Reinstall dependencies: `npm install`
+5. Commit changes and redeploy

 ## Live Demo

-You can view a live demo of the app here: https://blendr-4c514d99c8e5.herokuapp.com/
+You can view a live demo of the app here: https://blendr-new-8af86a1d227b.herokuapp.com/

+Note: The app is currently using Heroku-22 stack but will upgrade to Heroku-24 on the next deployment.

 ## Version